 Another defence to defamation exists if the publisher can prove that the:

 - person who saw the material has an interest in having information on the subject;

 - material was published to give the person such information; and

 - publisher’s conduct was reasonable.

 The person defamed can negate this defence if they show that the material was published maliciously.

 It is a defence to publishing defamatory material if the publisher can prove that the:

-- The opinion was based on material that is substantially true or privileged.
+- opinion was based on material that is substantially true or privileged.

-The person defamed can overcome this defence by proving the following:
+The person defamed can overcome this defence by proving that the: